Handbook-Enterprises/Article_Enrichment_V2/outputs/enriched_article_2.md

 ## Outlook

-Meeting the IEA’s Sustainable Development Scenario requires [scaling CCS capacity](https://www.iea.org/reports/carbon-capture-utilisation-and-storage) from today’s 52 Mt yr⁻¹ to 1.7 Gt yr⁻¹ by 2040.
+Meeting the IEA’s Sustainable Development Scenario requires scaling CCS capacity from today’s 52 Mt yr⁻¹ to 1.7 Gt yr⁻¹ by 2040.
 While critics argue CCS prolongs the life of fossil fuels, the consensus among climate modellers is clear: without large‑scale carbon capture, the cost of achieving net‑zero could rise by 70 %.

-CCS is not a silver bullet, but in sectors where process emissions are unavoidable—cement, steel, fertiliser—it may be the only viable route to deep decarbonisation.
+CCS is not a silver bullet, but in sectors where process emissions are unavoidable cement, steel, fertiliser it may be the only viable route to deep decarbonisation.